yanbinc2/ME_alg/README.md

 1. "generate_seedregions_package.m".
 This is the code to generate the seed regions.
 2. "phase3.ipynb"

-   Function: This code generates three predicted results in the type of matlab for the evaluation of 4 scores.
+   Function: This code generates three predicted results in MATLAB format for the evaluation of four scores.

    Input: Following files specified by the path are the input data.
-The files presented here are the examples.
-The users may have their own input data.
+The files presented here are provided as examples for instructional guidance.
+Users can input their own data based on their specific applications.

        PATH1='./Data/NCT_VGG16_K200_seedinds_version2_valid.txt'  -->  This is the seed regions given by the phase 2.